Tony Lewis (musician)

-Tony Lewis (21 December 1957 – 19 October 2020) was an English singer and musician.
-He was the lead singer and bassist of the pop-rock band The Outfield, best known for their hit single "Your Love".
+Tony G Lewis (21 December 1957 – 19 October 2020) was an English singer and musician.
+He was the lead singer and bassist of the pop-rock band the Outfield, best known for their hit singles "Your Love" and "All the Love in the World".
 After a long career with that band, Lewis began work as a solo artist, releasing his first album Out of the Darkness in 2018 on Madison Records.

 Early life

 Lewis was born on 21 December 1957 in the East End of London and grew up in a tough, working-class neighbourhood.
 Music served as a bright spot in his life, and his love for music started early.
-The radio was always on in Lewis’ home, and his first influences were classics of the 1960s.
-At age 9 Lewis first heard the Beatles, and he was immediately hooked by the British rock band.
+The radio was always on in Lewis' home, and his first influences were classics of the 1960s.
+At age 9, Lewis first heard the Beatles, and he was immediately hooked by the British rock band.
 Later he became a big fan of T. Rex, David Bowie, the Rolling Stones, and other glam rock bands from the 1970s.

-In secondary school Lewis took his love of music a step further, forming his first band with Alan Jackman; Lewis played bass guitar, and Jackman played drums.
+In secondary school, Lewis took his love of music a step further, forming his first band with Alan Jackman; Lewis played bass guitar, and Jackman played drums.

-A few years later the two joined up with guitar player John Spinks and formed a progressive rock band they named Sirius B. But in the mid-1970s the punk-rock scene was exploding in London; the progressive music of Sirius B was no longer in demand, and they disbanded.
+A few years later, the two joined up with guitar player John Spinks and formed a progressive rock band they named Sirius B. But in the mid-1970s, the punk rock scene was exploding in London; the progressive music of Sirius B was no longer in demand, and they disbanded.
 Lewis then went out on his own, playing in various local bands and clubs around London, often stepping up to the microphone to sing lead vocals.